Flood: Downslope factors

 Water flowing downhill ultimately encounters downstream conditions slowing movement.
 The final limitation in coastal flooding lands is often the ocean or some coastal flooding bars which form natural lakes.
 In flooding low lands, elevation changes such as tidal fluctuations are significant determinants of coastal and estuarine flooding.
 Less predictable events like tsunamis and storm surges may also cause elevation changes in large bodies of water.
 Elevation of flowing water is controlled by the geometry of the flow channel and, especially, by depth of channel, speed of flow and amount of sediments in it Flow channel restrictions like bridges and canyons tend to control water elevation above the restriction.
 The actual control point for any given reach of the drainage may change with changing water elevation, so a closer point may control for lower water levels until a more distant point controls at higher water levels.

 Effective flood channel geometry may be changed by growth of vegetation, accumulation of ice or debris, or construction of bridges, buildings, or levees within the flood channel.

+Periodic floods occur on many rivers, forming a surrounding region known as the flood plain.
+Even when rainfall is relatively light, the shorelines of lakes and bays can be flooded by severe winds—such as during hurricanes—that blow water into the shore areas.

+Climate change

 Coincidence

 Extreme flood events often result from coincidence such as unusually intense, warm rainfall melting heavy snow pack, producing channel obstructions from floating ice, and releasing small impoundments like beaver dams.
 Coincident events may cause extensive flooding to be more frequent than anticipated from simplistic statistical prediction models considering only precipitation runoff flowing within unobstructed drainage channels.
 Debris modification of channel geometry is common when heavy flows move uprooted woody vegetation and flood-damaged structures and vehicles, including boats and railway equipment.
 Recent field measurements during the 2010–11 Queensland floods showed that any criterion solely based upon the flow velocity, water depth or specific momentum cannot account for the hazards caused by velocity and water depth fluctuations.
 These considerations ignore further the risks associated with large debris entrained by the flow motion.

-Some researchers have mentioned the storage effect in urban areas with transportation corridors created by cut and fill.
-Culverted fills may be converted to impoundments if the culverts become blocked by debris, and flow may be diverted along streets.
-Several studies have looked into the flow patterns and redistribution in streets during storm events and the implication on flood modelling.